I am a qualified, BACP Registered and experienced therapist offering counselling in the Derbyshire area.

 Sessions to be paid in advance after first session by cash, cheque or bank transfer

-I work within a professional premise which has a very discreet layout offering a private, comfortable and safe space.
+I work online and within a professional premise which has a very discreet layout offering a private, comfortable and safe space.
 The first session would involve an assessment to check that counselling is the best route for you to take.
 This initial session takes up to 50 minutes and it will give you the opportunity to find out more about the process and suitability for counselling, ensuring we are both happy to work together.

 If we agree to proceed to a second session we will agree a contract and begin our work together meeting once a week at agreed time and day.